clockworklabs/spacetime-docs/docs/unity/part-4.md

 :::server-rust
 Wrong.
 With SpacetimeDB it's extremely easy.
 All we have to do is add an `is_overlapping` helper function which does some basic math based on mass radii, and modify our `move_all_player` reducer to loop through every entity in the arena for every circle, checking each for overlaps.
 This may not be the most efficient way to do collision checking (building a quad tree or doing [spatial hashing](https://conkerjo.wordpress.com/2009/06/13/spatial-hashing-implementation-for-fast-2d-collisions/) might be better), but SpacetimeDB is very fast so for this number of entities it'll be a breeze for SpacetimeDB.

 Sometimes simple is best!
-Add the following code to your `lib.rs` file.
+Add the following code to your `lib.rs` file and make sure to replace the existing `move_all_players` reducer.

 ```rust
 const MINIMUM_SAFE_MASS_RATIO: f32 = 0.85;